-Wath Sixth Form has a proud history and proven track record of developing well rounded students who have the qualification, skills and character to go on and life happy successful lives.
-The enrichment opportunities on offer are extensive and provide a range of extra curricular and academic pursuits.
+Wath Academy Sixth Form has a proud history and proven track record of developing well rounded students who have the qualifications, skills and character to go on and life happy successful lives.
+The enrichment opportunities on offer are extensive and provide a range of extra-curricular and academic pursuits.
 Wednesday afternoons are timetabled for enrichment activities and all students are expected to take part.

 Extended Project Qualification

 The Extended Project Qualification (EPQ) is a stand-alone course that provides the chance for each student to embark on a largely self-directed and self-motivated project.
 Students must choose a topic, plan, research and develop their idea and decide on their finished product.

 We encourage creativity and curiosity.
 A project topic may be directly related to a student's main study programme, but should look beyond the specification.
 It provides 50% of the UCAS points on offer for full A-Level qualification and therefore has more value than the 40% which is on offer for an AS Level qualification.
 The EPQ is well received by universities who are known to lower their entry requirements for students with strong EPQ grades.